-Inflationary and Deflationary Trends in the Global Economy, or Expansion of 'the Japanese Disease'
+The Inflationary and Deflationary Trends in the Global Economy in the Light of the Long Cycles' Theory

 Leonid E. Grinin and Andrey V. Korotayev

 Abstract

 The danger of deflation has been rather frequently mentioned recently among numerous concerns over the European and partly American economies.
 Analysts cite the Japanese economy which has been suffering from deflation for the last two decades despite the large investments in economy and the government's efforts to increase inflation.
 Similarly, notwithstanding many trillions of dollars, euros, pounds and yen that were invested in economies over the past few years, the inflation in the Western countries still remains low.